The Graduate Division Office

 The King’s College Graduate Division is a member of Alpha Epsilon Lambda (AEL), a national honor society founded in 1990 by former officers of the National Association of Graduate-Professional Students.
 Before AEL, no honor society was devoted exclusively to recognizing graduate students.
 The mission of Alpha Epsilon Lambda is to promote intellectual achievement, leadership, and ethics among graduate students.

-The King's College Alpha Epsilon Chapter of AEL was established in 1999.
+The King’s College Alpha Epsilon Chapter of AEL was established in 1999.
 To be invited to apply for membership, graduate students must have completed a specific number of credits in their graduate program and place in the top 35% of that graduate program academically (GPA).
-Admission to membership is based on the student applicant's record of leadership, scholarship, research and service activities.
-Admission to membership is decided by the Graduate Policy Committee, whose members are the dean of graduate programs and the directors of the individual graduate programs.
+Admission to membership is based on the student applicant’s record of leadership, scholarship, research and service activities.
+Admission to membership is decided by the Graduate Policy Committee.